 • .ssh/id_rsa.pub public ssh key (for sharing)

-In order to whitelist your computer you need to add the id_rsa.pub key to the host machine’s SSH config.
-In practice, print out the public key on your own local machine and copy the content to clipboard with
+In order to whitelist your computer you need to copy the id_rsa.pub key to the host machine’s SSH config and update the ssh agent.
+In practice,

 SSH shortcut to your .ssh/config

-One final touch can be done by configuring your own SSH connections to include turso as a known host.
-The following steps need to be done only once per machine that you will use to login to the terminal.
+One final touch is to configure your own SSH connections to include hile as a known host.
+The following step need to be done only once per machine that you will use to login to hile.

 Host turso